A city steeped in maritime history, New London is on the natural harbour of the Thames River just before it flows into Long Island Sound.

 3. Fort Trumbull State Park

 There has been a fort on this rise protruding into the Thames River from the west bank since 1777.
-That first defence was overrun in 1781 during a raid by Benedict Arnold’s forces in the Revolutionary War.
+That first defense was overrun in 1781 during a raid by Benedict Arnold’s forces in the Revolutionary War.

-Recently given a facelift, Fort Trumbull has compelling information markers, armed gun emplacements, a cannon that you can touch.
+Recently given a facelift, Fort Trumbull has compelling information markers, armed gun emplacements, and a cannon that you can touch.

 4. New London Waterfront District